nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 2. `mark undone /{index}`

 - index must be within the limit of the list displayed.
-- time can be a double, must be positive and smaller than 1440 mins
+- time can be a double with 1 d.p, must be positive and smaller than 1440 mins
-- Metabolic equivalent (met) a double, must be positive and smaller than 50.
+- Metabolic equivalent (met) a double with 1 d.p, must be positive and smaller than 50.
 - met can be used to measure the intensity of the activity and is used to calculate calories burnt for the exercise.
 Use the reference below as a guide to estimate the intensity of the exercise.
     - e.g.
         - Walking: 3.0
-        - Light calisthenics (e.g. push ups, jumping jacks): 4
+        - Light calisthenics (e.g. push ups, jumping jacks): 4.0
         - WeightLifting: 6.0
         - circuit training: 8.0
         - Running(7min/km): 8.0
-        - Running(5min/km): 12
+        - Running(5min/km): 12.0

 Example of usage: `mark undone /1`